rgrtexas/electrum-CESC/README.rst

-Electrum-LTC - Lightweight Litecoin client
+Electrum-CESC - Lightweight Cryptoescudo client
 ==========================================

-Electrum-LTC is a port of Electrum, the Bitcoin wallet, to Litecoin.
+Electrum-CESC is a port of Electrum, the Bitcoin  and Litecoin wallet, to Crytpoescudo.

 ::